XOR-LIFE/node-production/README.md

    /etc/letsencrypt/live/example.com/fullchain.pem
    Your key file has been saved at:
    /etc/letsencrypt/live/example.com/privkey.pem
-   Your cert will expire on 2019-08-18.
+   Your cert will expire on 2019-12-06.
 To obtain a new or tweaked version of this certificate in the future, simply run certbot again with the "certonly" option.
 To non-interactively renew *all* of your certificates, run "certbot renew"
+ - Your account credentials have been saved in your Certbot configuration directory at /etc/letsencrypt.
+You should make a secure backup of this folder now.
+This configuration directory will also contain certificates and private keys obtained by Certbot so making regular backups of this folder is ideal.
  - If you like Certbot, please consider supporting our work by:

    Donating to ISRG / Let's Encrypt:   https://letsencrypt.org/donate